iamsureshsharma/FlutterHooksExample/article.md

 # Overview of Flutter Hooks

-Whenever anyone pronounce `Flutter`, widgets starts poping in our mind.
+Whenever anyone pronounces `Flutter`, widgets start popping into our mind.

 ## *What are the widgets and types*?

-In flutter we've two types of widget
+In flutter, we've two types of widget

 1. Stateless Widgets
 2. Stateful Widgets

-Widget is basically building block of UI flutter.
+Widget is the building block of UI flutter.

 Almost all types of widgets are precooked and ready to use in the framework.

-> Thats all, for the introduction part 😄
+> That's all, for the introduction part 😄
 >

 # Flutter Hooks

-## What is Flutter Hooks and Why we need Hooks?
+## What are Flutter Hooks and Why do we need Hooks?

 - Flutter Hooks are majorly inspired by **react** Library

 -  Hooks are a new kind of *object* that manage the *life-cycle* of a **Widget**.
-They exist for one reason: increase the *code-sharing* between widgets by removing duplicates.
+They exist for one reason: to increase the *code-sharing* between widgets by removing duplicates.

-> This is self explanatory line written in [flutter_hooks](https://pub.dev/packages/flutter_hooks) package
+> This is a self-explanatory line written in [flutter_hooks](https://pub.dev/packages/flutter_hooks) package

-Let's Understand this with Example
+Let's Understand this with an Example

 Taking the common example of using the `Animation Controller`

-To use the animation controller in UI we've to first create the variable and then initialise  `Animation Controller` in `initState()`.
+To use the animation controller in UI we've to first create the variable and then initialize `Animation Controller` in `initState()`.

- then listen for update in `didUpdateWidget()`
+ then listen for an update in `didUpdateWidget()`

  and then dispose the controller in the dispose in the `dispose()`